WGLab/dragonstar2019/test_assembly/README.md

+## After tutorial

-To do other tutorial, you need to run `conda deactivate` to go back to the base environment.
+To do other tutorial, you need to run `conda deactivate` to go back to the base environment for other projects. ***If you still have issues to run other projects, please re-login.***